How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 Complex | 220,000 |

 We will discuss the details of each complexity level later.
-Now, let’s focus on further cost breakdown by the type of team.
+Now, let’s focus on software development cost breakdown by the type of team.

-Another factor that determines the price of your software solution is your type of development team.
-In the table below, we’ll compare the cost of hiring 4 types of teams.
+Another factor that determines the cost of software development is the type of your development team.
+In the table below, we’ll compare the cost of hiring four types of teams: a local US company, an in-house team in the US, freelance developers, and an outsourcing development agency from Ukraine.

 For illustrative purposes, we’ll assume that you’re creating a solution of average complexity: